ExecutivePro User Guide

 Tired of adding new employees one by one?

-ExecutivePro allows you to add multiple employees at once from a .csv
+ExecutivePro allows you to add multiple employees at once from a .csv file.

 This feature will come in handy if:

-- You are a new user and have your existing employee data stored in a
+- You are a new user and have your existing employee data stored in a .csvfile.

-file. - There has been a recruitment cycle and the company has multiple new employees.
+- There has been a recruitment cycle and the company has multiple new employees.

 With this feature, you would not need to spend time to manually add each employee in!